MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 |SharePoint Designer  <br/> |Pages that are not HTML can no longer be updated.  <br/> Handling List: **Create Form** and **Custom Action** will no longer work.  <br/> Subsites: **New Subsite** and **Delete Site** redirect to the **Site Settings** page in the browser.  <br/> Data Sources: **Properties** button is no longer available.  <br/> |Users can still open some data sources.
 To open a site that does not allow custom script in SharePoint Designer, you must first open a site that does allow custom script.  <br/> |
 |Uploading files that potentially include script  <br/> |The following file types can no longer be uploaded to a library  <br/> .asmx  <br/> .ascx  <br/> .aspx  <br/> .htc  <br/> .jar  <br/> .master  <br/> .swf  <br/> .xap  <br/> .xsf  <br/> |Existing files in the library are not impacted.  <br/> |

-The following web parts and features are unavailable to site collection admins and site owners when you prevent them from running custom script.
+The following web parts and features are unavailable to site admins and owners when you prevent them from running custom script.

 |**Web part category**|**Web part**|
 |:-----|:-----|